-Multiple sclerosis (MS)—A degenerative disease attacks the brain and spinal cord, making it difficult for the nerves to relay messages.
-MS can cause a number of tremors.
+Multiple sclerosis (MS)—A degenerative disease that attacks the brain and spinal cord, making it difficult for the nerves to relay messages.
+MS can cause several tremors.

 Stroke—Someone who has had a stroke can show many tremors depending on which area of the brain was affected.

 Traumatic brain injury (TBI)—Tremors after brain injury, also known as post-traumatic tremors, are a rare side effect of TBI.
-They mostly occur after damage to the cerebellum.
+They mainly occur after damage to the cerebellum.

-There are certain drugs within the following categories that can bring on hand tremors…
+Certain drugs within the following categories can bring on hand tremors:

 Meds that suppress the immune system

-If your shaky hands are caused by essential tremor, there’s no cure, but there are ways to manage it.
-The condition, which often begins in adolescence or in your 40s, may worsen as you get older.
+If your shaky hands are caused by essential tremors, there’s no cure, but there are ways to manage.
+The condition, which often begins in adolescence or your 40s, may worsen as you age.

 Researchers aren’t entirely sure what causes the neurological interruption or how to stop it.
-They’re also unclear about whether it’s a degenerative process.
+They’re also unclear as to whether it’s a degenerative process.

-Many people have resorted to trying a few of the suggestions below for help in controlling their shaky hands…
+Many people have resorted to trying a few of the suggestions below to help control their shaky hands:

-Lifestyle changes: The following lifestyle changes may help to reduce hand tremors in people with enhanced physiologic tremor (more noticeable form affecting hands and fingers on both sides):
+Lifestyle changes: The following lifestyle changes may help to reduce hand tremors in people with enhanced physiologic tremors (more noticeable form affecting hands and fingers on both sides):